radekcz/eshop/README.md

 #### Testing

 ##### JUnit testing
 JUnit tests are part of `application`.
-You can use `mvn test` to run unit test in Maven.
+You can use `mvn test` to run JUnit tests over Maven.

 ##### Acceptance tests
 As above, after running `application`, you can use `mvn test` on module **`acceptance-test`** to make run of acceptance tests independently of application.